Justin Verlander’s surgery leaves struggling Astros in precarious spot in season’s waning days

-Verlander, 37, had been trying to return to the Astros from a bout of elbow soreness that forced him to the injured list just one start into his 2020 season.
-But the soreness worsened following a simulated game he threw Wednesday in Houston, and after consulting with several doctors, he made the decision to undergo surgery — which is likely to keep him sidelined through most if not all of 2021.
+Verlander, 37, had been trying to return to the Astros from a bout of elbow soreness that forced him to the injured list just one start into the season.
+But the soreness worsened after a simulated game Wednesday in Houston, and after consulting with several doctors, he made the decision to undergo surgery — which is likely to keep him sidelined through most if not all of 2021.

-His two-year $66 million contract with the Astros expires at the end of 2021, which means he could enter free agency that winter — at age 39 — having not pitched, save for one start this July, for the better part of two years.
-With two Cy Youngs, an MVP award, eight all-star appearances and five strikeout titles in his career, he is considered a near-lock Hall-of-Famer.
+His two-year, $66 million contract with the Astros expires at the end of 2021, which means he could enter free agency that offseason — as he nears age 39 — having not pitched, save for one start this July, for the better part of two years.
+With his two Cy Youngs, an MVP award, eight all-star appearances and five strikeout titles in his career, he is considered a near-lock Hall of Famer.

 View this post on Instagram